lwamanuel98/NetCoreCompiler/README.md

 ------------------
 NET CORE Compiler
 ------------------
-This is a windows service that compiles source files of a .NET Core web application on the fly and publish a build to a web server.
-This application currently switches between two directoroies to minimise website downtime and automatically updates IIS.
+This is a windows service that compiles source files of a .NET Core web application on the fly and publishes a build to a destination folder.
+This application also update's a specified IIS website to the new deployment folder.
+Switches between two deployment directories to minimise website downtime and automatically updates IIS website and app pool settings, using an existing setup within IIS.

 Please ensure that the Website name and pool name specified match an existing setup in IIS.
 This tool does not support remote deployment.